Park View Road

 Leave the M25 at Junction 2 and take the A2 towards Central London.
 Leave the A2 at the third exit (signposted A221 to Bexleyheath and Sidcup).
 Take the A221 towards Bexleyheath and at the next roundabout turn right (3rd exit) continue towards Bexleyheath.
 You will go under a bridge that carries the A2.
 At the next roundabout take the second exit into Danson Road.
 Follow this road until your reach a T-junction.
 At these traffic lights turn left into Park View Road.
 The ground is down on the left.
 There is no car park at the ground as such, but there is plenty of street parking available.

-Welling station is situated just under a mile away from the ground.
-It is served by trains from London Victoria and London Charing Cross.
-As you come out of the station entrance turn right and at the bottom of this road turn left onto Central Avenue.
+Welling Railway Station is situated just under a mile away from the Park View Road ground.
+It is served by trains from London Cannon Street and London Charing Cross.
+As you come out of the station entrance go down the access road and at the bottom of this road turn left onto Central Avenue.
 This leads onto a T-Junction with Bellegrove Road (there is the Plough & Harrow pub in front of you which shows SKY Sports) at which you turn left.
 Continue straight along Bellegrove Road and this leads into the High Street.
 The ground is further down the High Street on your right.

 Under 18's £5

 Under 12's Free (when accompanied by a paying adult)